Pages usually share a common layout, like a shared header, sidebar, and footer. The +Layout setting lets you define such shared layout.

-The component defined by the Layout setting wraps the <Page> component.
+The component defined by the +Layout setting wraps the component defined by +Page.

-You can define a layout that applies to all your pages:
+To define a global layout applying to all your pages:

 # Global outer layout that applies to all pagespages/+Layout.js# Inner layout nested into the global outer layout, for marketing pagespages/(marketing)/+Layout.js# Inner layout nested into the global outer layout, for admin pagespages/admin-panel/+Layout.js